Winston Churchill: Operation Dynamo and the Battle of France

 Germany initiated Fall Rot, in France, the following day, and Italy entered the war on the 10th.
 The Wehrmacht occupied Paris on the 14th and completed their conquest of France on 25 June.
 It was now inevitable that Hitler would attack and probably try to invade Great Britain.
-Faced with this, Churchill addressed the Commons on 18 June with one of his most famous speeches, ending with this peroration:
+Faced with this, Churchill addressed the Commons on 18 June with one of his most famous speeches, ending:

 What General Weygand called the "Battle of France" is over.
 I expect that the Battle of Britain is about to begin.
 Hitler knows that he will have to break us in this island or lose the war.
 Let us therefore brace ourselves to our duty and so bear ourselves that if the British Commonwealth and Empire lasts for a thousand years, men will still say: "This was their finest hour".

 Churchill ordered the commencement of the Western Desert campaign on 11 June, a response to the Italian declaration of war.
-This went well at first while Italy was the sole opposition and Operation Compass was a success.
+This went well while Italy was the sole opposition, and Operation Compass was a success.
 In early 1941, however, Mussolini requested German support.
-Hitler sent the Afrika Korps to Tripoli under Generalleutnant Erwin Rommel, who arrived not long after Churchill had halted Compass so he could reassign forces to Greece where the Balkans campaign was entering a critical phase.
+Hitler sent the Afrika Korps to Tripoli under Erwin Rommel, who arrived not long after Churchill had halted Compass so he could reassign forces to Greece where the Balkans campaign was entering a critical phase.

 In other initiatives through June and July 1940, Churchill ordered the formation of the Special Operations Executive (SOE) and Commandos.
 The SOE was ordered to promote and execute subversive activity in Nazi-occupied Europe, while the Commandos were charged with raids on military targets there.
 Hugh Dalton, the Minister of Economic Warfare, took political responsibility for the SOE and recorded that Churchill told him: "And now go and set Europe ablaze".